ogbrown/ogbrown-courses/README.md

 # Introduction

-This project is a Java Web Application that provides an Educational Website to host online class materials for students attending the various courses.
-The general flow of the website supports:
+This project is a monolithic Java Web Application that provides an Educational Website to host online class materials for students attending the various courses.
+This is a rough-up of a monolithic web application that we will incrementally rearchitect into a RESTful Web Service and FrontEnd Web Application that consumes the data from the Web Service.
+The general business flow of the website supports:

 ## Course
 - Multiple course offerings, e.g. Start Date 8/1/2017, or 10/25/2017.
 Most recent accessible directly.